egoist/bili/docs/api.md

 Type: `object`

-This is some feature which is similar to Webpack's `alias`.
+This is some feature which is similar to Webpack's `resolve.alias`.

 ### js